johnlock07/cloud5296-group18/README.md

 ```
 If the metrics server is still not available, configure its deployment, including:
 1. Add --kubelet-insecure-tls argument to containers args - used to skip verifying Kubelet CA certificates.
-2.Change the container port from 10250 to port 4443
+2. Change the container port from 10250 to port 4443
 3. Add hostNetwork: true

 ```bash